wp-plugins/redi-restaurant-reservation/readme.txt

 * Portuguese
 * Spanish

-If you need more languages, plese contact us!
+If you need more languages, please contact us!

 Paid basic package functionality:

 * View your upcoming reservations from your Mobile/Tablet PC and never miss your customer.
 This page should be open on a Tablet PC and so waitress can see all upcoming reservations for today.
 Page refreshes every 15 min and shows reservations that in past for 3 hours as well as upcoming reservations for next 24 hours.
 By clicking on reservation you will see reservation details.
 Demo version can be accessed by this link: <a href="http://goo.gl/DFSBXQ" target="_blank">Open demo version</a>
+* Support for maximum available seats for online reservation by week day

 For paid packages please contact us by email: <a href="mailto:info@reservationdiary.eu">info@reservationdiary.eu</a>